modyo/modyo-docs/docs/platform/insights/data-studio.md

     ![Data studio](/assets/img/insights/1.png)

 2. If this is your first time using Data studio you will see a pop-up window.
-Click on the “Get started” button.
+Click on the "Get started" button.

     If you have used Data studio before you can skip this step